Clinics and Experiential Education

 Through these programs, each student receives at least one intensive, carefully supervised live-lawyering experience before graduation, an essential supplement to classroom-based learning that helps prepare them to practice law competently and ethically.

-The five in-house clinics are the heart of the UConn Law clinical program.
+The seven in-house clinics are the heart of the UConn Law clinical program.
 They are essentially small law firms, operated by the law school but taught and run independently by full-time professor-lawyers, that together serve a range of community needs.
 Students are given primary responsibility for client matters, a unique aspect of in-house clinics that provides students an unparalleled opportunity to develop skills, judgment, and a sense of professional identity, in a collegial and supportive learning environment.

 The partnership clinics are collaborative endeavors between the UConn School of Law and various partner agencies and organizations.
 Senior lawyers at the partner organization serve as adjunct faculty, mentoring students and supervising their legal work, sometimes along with other in-house lawyers.
 Students get valuable live client and/or live office experience assisting with the work of a nonprofit advocacy organization, a government agency, or on behalf of low-income, pro bono clients.